salmansidd/voting-app/README.md

 3. Allows users to choose an option and vote for the avaiable questions
 4. Allows users to create a new poll by providing a question and multiple choices

-## Online Deployed Demo

-The Online Demo for the Voting App with complete functionality can be accessed at https://salmansidd.github.io/voting-app.

 ## Local Installation Guide

 In order to setup the project locally please follow the instructions below.
 In the root directory, you can run the following commands using a terminal: